ursais/osi-addons/agreement_rma/README.rst

 * Select or create a RMA and set the agreement
 * Go to Agreement > Agreements
 * Open the previous agreement
-* Click on the smart button "RMAs" to see the list of related RMAs
+* Click on the smart button "RMA Orders" to see the list of related RMA Orders

 Credits
 =======